-Individual syndicates are also required to calculate a SCR, at a 99.5% confidence level over a one-year horizon, for each underwriting year; this drives the determination of member level SCRs.
-Each member's SCR is derived as the sum of the member's share of the syndicate's one-year SCR.
+Individual syndicates are also required to calculate a SCR, at a 99.5% confidence level over an ultimate time horizon, for each underwriting year; this drives the determination of member level SCRs.
+Each member's SCR is derived as the sum of the member's share of the syndicate's SCR.
 Where a member participates on more than one syndicate, a credit for diversification is provided to reflect the spread of risk.
 The MWSCR and CSCR are derived from the Lloyd's Internal Model which has been approved by the PRA.
-Individual syndicates also derive SCRs from their own internal models which are subject to approval by the Lloyd's Capital and Planning Group.
 The appropriateness of each syndicate's internal model, including changes thereto and the reasonableness of the key assumptions are assessed as part of the Society's oversight of the Lloyd's market.